kellycook301/Ensayar/README.md

 And here we are!
 All done.
 Very happy with the project even though there's some small stuff I wanted to have added.
 Here's some things I used in my project.

-* MVC for the UI
-* Iconscout for the various icons and images.
-* Font Awesome for the trash can, pencil, and details icons

 Shouts out to...
 * My Cohort for always wanting to see me succeed and being all around awesome!